-Faced with severe budget cuts between 2009 and 2013, the College has continuously sought opportunities to identify savings and efficiencies, and invest these dollars in areas that show direct correlation to fulfilling the College's mission.
+Faced with severe budget cuts over the past six years, the College has continuously sought opportunities to identify savings and efficiencies, and invest these dollars in areas that show direct correlation to fulfilling the College's mission.

-In FY 2016, salary and benefit costs increased as result of increased costs for healthcare, a 3% cost of living adjustment, and having to compete in the job market in order to replace retiring exempt employees and/or faculty.
+In FY 2017, salary and benefit costs increased as result of the 1.8% salary increase by the Legislature, increased costs for healthcare, and having to compete in the job market in order to replace retiring exempt employees and faculty.

-The College had only a slight increase in utility expenses for FY 2016 as a result of targeted efforts to reduce use, in spite of rate increases from utility providers.
-Purchased services are significantly lower in FY 2016, primarily as a result of a reduced spending related to capital projects.
+The College had only a slight increase in utility expenses for FY 2017 as a result of targeted efforts to reduce use, in spite of rate increases from utility providers.
+Purchased services are significantly lower in FY 2017, primarily as a result of a reduced spending related to capital projects.
 Certain capital project costs do not meet accounting criteria for capitalization as part of the cost of the building and are instead recognized as supplies and materials or purchased services costs.
 These fluctuations are to be expected.
-In FY 2016 depreciation expense decreased slightly.
+In FY 2017 depreciation expense decreased slightly.
 All other costs are reported as operating expenses.
 Examples include printing and reproduction; mailing and shipping; employee training; travel; and non-capitalizable equipment, hardware and software.